spinicist/QUIT/CONTRIBUTING.md

 ## Contributing Changes

 If you want to edit the QUIT code yourself to fix a problem or implement a new feature, you are very welcome to!
-Please follow this model for submitting a Pull Request:
-- (Fork)[https://help.github.com/articles/fork-a-repo/] the QUIT repo to your Github profile.
-- Clone this repo, and checkout the `development` branch, then create a new branch.
-- Make your changes on this own branch.
-At the start of your commit messages, please state whether something is a bug (BUG), enhancement (ENH), style change (STYLE) or documentation edit (DOC).
-This convention follows from ITK.
-- When you are finished, make sure your copy of the `development` branch is up to date, and if necessary `rebase` your branch to the latest `development` commit.
-- Push your branch to Github.
-- Open a (Pull Request)[https://help.github.com/articles/fork-a-repo/].
+To do so, please:
+1. Open an issue on the [QUIT Github page](https://github.com/spinicist/QUIT/issues)
+2. Follow the [Forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) to fix the issue.

 To date, QUIT has one main developer (@spinicist).
 Hence the above is a suggested model for how changes can be contributed, and will be edited if and when a better model is suggested.